syedarehaq/syedarehaq.github.io/index.md

 ## About

-I am a PhD Student in Network Science, the first such PhD program in US.
+I am a fifth year PhD Student in Northeastern University's Network Science PhD program.
+This interdiscplinary prgoram allowed me to interact with my mentors who come from Physics, Sociology, Epidemiology, Computer Science, and Communication Studies.
+Currently I am using Network Science techniques to identify gender and racial diversity in researchers, and how ideas related to gender diversity move between one university to another.
+In the near past I have worked on epidemiology projects such as creating contact matrices for mobility modeling.

+I am from Bangladesh where I completed my BBA in finance from IBA, University of Dhaka, and MSc in Computer Science from United International University.

 ### Education